 The Almac Group is an established contract development and manufacturing organization that provides an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
 The services range from R&D, biomarker discovery and development, API manufacture, formulation development, clinical trial supply, IXRS® technology (IVRS/IWRS) through to commercial-scale manufacture.

-The international company is a privately owned organization that has organically grown over 30 years and now employs in excess of 3,300 highly skilled personnel.
+The international company is a privately owned organisation that has organically grown over 30 years and now employs in excess of 3,300 highly skilled personnel.
 Almac is headquartered in Craigavon, Northern Ireland with US operations based in Pennsylvania, North Carolina and California.

 Almac Diagnostic Services is a division of Almac Group Ltd focusing on the discovery, development and delivery of novel prognostic and predictive tests.